-

 Children included

-Children may stay on their parents' plans until age 26.
-They don't have to live at home, be enrolled in school, or be claimed as a dependent on their parents’ tax return.
-Children with disabilities may continue to get coverage after age 26.
-And Texas law requires insurers to provide coverage for dependent grandchildren up to age 25.
+Children can stay on their parents' plans until age 26.
+They don't have to live at home, be in school, or be a dependent on their parents’ tax return.
+Children with disabilities can get coverage after age 26.
+Dependent grandchildren can get coverage up to age 25.

 -